lemon, prosciutto, & asparagus risotto

 - Preheat the oven to 350 F. Line a baking sheet with parchment paper.
 Lay the prosciutto flat onto the parchment paper, keeping space between each slice.
 Bake for 12-14 minutes until crisp.
 Let it cool until you're ready to add to the risotto!

-- In a small saucepan, combine the chicken broth and water, and bring to a simmer.
+- In a small saucepan, pour in the chicken broth and bring to a simmer.
 Turn heat to low, cover, and keep warm as you start everything else.

 - In a large sauté pan, heat oil over medium heat.
 Add onions and a pinch of salt, and cook until softened, about 3-4 minutes.